qerub/rack-esi/README.markdown

 # Rack::ESI

 Rack::ESI is an implementation of a small (but still very useful!) subset of [ESI][].
-It allows you to _easily_ cache the static part of dynamic pages when used together with [Ryan Tomayko's Rack::Cache][Rack::Cache].
+It allows you to _easily_ cache everything but the user-customized parts of your dynamic pages when used together with [Ryan Tomayko's Rack::Cache][Rack::Cache].

 Development of Rails::ESI has just begun and it is not yet ready for anything but exploration.